mieszkosabo/table-tennis-league/README.md

   - [x] above all matches there's a list of scheduled matches with dates of course
   - [x] if a match is overdue the date is red
   - [x] if a match is scheduled for today the date is green
-  - [ ] there's a button to input the result of the match 🐙
+  - [x] there's a button to input the result of the match
-  - [ ] if someone adds a new match with players that have a scheduled match (on the same day), the scheduled match is removed
+  - [x] if someone adds a new match with players that have a scheduled match (on the same day), the scheduled match is removed
 - League creation
   - [x] starting elo in league creation (default to 1000)
   - [x] description (150 chars)